 Some parents respond to this by installing parental control software that tracks their child, their child’s web activity, and even the child’s mobile devices.
 Parental control apps have features including access to text messages and all apps on mobile devices, as well as password information for all accounts, from email to social media.

 Other parents find these measures extremely invasive.
 The response from the kids is also mixed, as some kids being tracked develop mistrust and resentment while others who were not tracked met with tragedy because of anything from inappropriate content to being kidnapped and trafficked.

 Some features are also meant to manage a child’s screen time.
 Kids can get involved in the Internet, especially social networks and online games.
-Parents can use software to set time limits to aid screen time management so the kids do something besides sit at the computer all day.
+Parents can use software to set time limits to aid screen time management so the kids do something besides sitting at the computer all day.